yukeshwarp/promptQuest/README.md

 ## Overview

 **promptQuest** is a Streamlit-based analytics dashboard for exploring and analyzing chat data stored in Azure Cosmos DB.
 It leverages classical NLP (topic modeling) and LLMs (via Azure OpenAI) to analyze chat titles and trends.
-⚠️ **Note:** Some features described below (full-text search, chart visualizations, spaCy NLP, etc.) are not currently implemented—see details in each section.

 ---

 ## Features

 - **Interactive Chat History:** View and filter prior chat interactions by date, quarter, or entry count.
-  _Note: No keyword or full-text search is currently available._
 - **Topic Modeling:** Automatically extract and summarize key topics and trends from large batches of chat titles using NMF (Non-negative Matrix Factorization).
 - **LLM-powered Analytics:** Use Azure OpenAI to interpret topic clusters and provide human-readable topic names and summaries.
 - **Trend Analysis:** Generate simple trend reports on chat activity.